 A federal requirement that must be addressed on projects financed in whole or in part through the U.S. Department of Transportation (DOT) is the mandated Disadvantaged Business Enterprise participation program.
 Consultant contracts awarded with U.S. DOT financial assistance are subject to Title 49, Part 26, Code of Federal Regulations (49 CFR 26) entitled "Participation by Disadvantaged Business Enterprises in Department of Transportation Financial Assistance Programs."
-In order to ensure the NJDOT achieves its federally mandated statewide overall DBE goal, the NJTPA encourages the participation of Disadvantaged Business Enterprises (DBE) or Emerging Small Business Enterprises (ESBE), as defined below, in the performance of consultant contracts financed in whole or in part with U.S. DOT funding.
+To ensure the NJDOT achieves its federally mandated statewide overall DBE goal, the NJTPA encourages the participation of Disadvantaged Business Enterprises (DBE) or Emerging Small Business Enterprises (ESBE), as defined below, in the performance of consultant contracts financed in whole or in part with U.S. DOT funding.
 For this study drawing on U.S. DOT funding under a NJTPA grant, the DBE/ESBE participation goal shall be at minimum 9.95%.

 The NJTPA has a long-standing commitment to maximize business opportunities available to DBEs and ESBEs.
-The consultant's contract is subject to all federal, state, and local laws, rules, and regulations, including but not limited to, non-discrimination in employment and affirmative action for equal employment opportunity.
+The consultant's contract is subject to all federal, state, and local laws, rules, and regulations.
 The consultant's contract obligates the consultant to aggressively pursue DBEs and ESBEs for participation in the performance of contracts and subcontracts financed in whole or in part with U.S. DOT funding.
 The consultant cannot discriminate on the basis of race, color, national origin, or sex in the award and performance of federally assisted contracts.
 Prior to the award of a consultant contract, the consultant must demonstrate sufficient reasonable efforts to utilize DBE/ESBE firms.